CoolReal/home-banking/backend/README.md

 3. Create folder `database` in the project root (not repository root).

+4. `npm run dev:tsc` for initial compile

-4. Ready to be run locally at http://localhost:4000
+5. Ready to be run locally at http://localhost:4000

 ## Scripts